 AWood asked if she was more concerned with the shape of the open space and less concerned with the volume?
-Carol says Yes.
-Doesn’t want to put the cluster development in the middle with the open space around it.
+CIrvin says “Yes.”
+She doesn’t want to put the cluster development in the middle with the open space around it.
 Prefers to put the cluster in a corner.

-Loren says he agrees that we are trying to create a natural pathway for mammals to get through.
+LWhite says he agrees that we are trying to create a natural pathway for mammals to get through.
 If you put a bunch of houses in the middle, the animals can’t pass through.
 Should insert language in development of cluster housing to see where animals are using it, to see if the open space is worth saving.

-Jim clarified that we can create our own process as the Planning Board when something comes before us.
+JFletcher clarified that we can create our own process as the Planning Board when something comes before us.

 PRenaud asked: Are you saying it should be a requirement for some 3rd party to look at this and possibly suggest where the cluster development should be?
 Usually applications come in fully formed.

-Carol says as part of the process of an application, it is usually required for someone to ascertain that the open space is valuable and the proposed development has not changed it or its value.
+CIrvin says as part of the process of an application, it is usually required for someone to ascertain that the open space is valuable and the proposed development has not changed it or its value.

-Sheldon commented on some other models where approvals had to be gotten and it had been determined that the open space remaining would not be valuable.
+SPennoyer commented on some other models where approvals had to be gotten and it had been determined that the open space remaining would not be valuable.
 It took a land trust to say that the development would be detrimental.

-Carol would prefer to see a Land Trust approval be part of the requirements.
+CIrvin would prefer to see a Land Trust approval be part of the requirements.
 Feels that the only way you can adequately police it is with a 3rd party.

 PRenaud clarified this is an alternative to a conventional subdivision, and we don’t want to end up with more conventional subdivisions taking up more land.
 Part of this is beyond the conservational aspect, we don’t want massive lots with no open space…lots taking up 5 to 10 acres.